-For our 14-15 year old "off-campus" option this campout takes place off site, usually in NH.
+For our 14-15 year old "off-campus" option this campout takes place off-site, usually in New Hampshire.
 The exact location varies each week depending on site availability and weather conditions.

 Adventure Camp provides many opportunities to learn through and reflect on experiences.
 Reflection times might take place during the overnight campout, through journaling, discussions, or within activities.